 The wordinternetted was used as early as 1849, meaninginterconnected orinterwoven.[3]
 The wordInternet was used in 1945 by the United States War Department in a radio operator's manual,[4] and in 1974 as the shorthand form of Internetwork.[5][6]
 Today, the termInternet most commonly refers to the global system of interconnectedcomputer networks, though it may also refer to any group of smaller networks.[7]

-When it came into common use, most publications treated the wordInternet as a capitalizedproper noun; this has become less common.[16]
-This reflects the tendency in English to capitalize new terms and move them to lowercase as they become familiar.[16][17]
-The word is sometimes still capitalized to distinguish the global internet from smaller networks, though many publications, including theAP Stylebook since 2016, recommend the lowercase form in every case.[16][17]
-In 2016, theOxford English Dictionary found that, based on a study of around 2.5 billion printed and online sources, "Internet" was capitalized in 54% of cases.[18]
+The wordInternet may be capitalized as aproper noun, although this is becoming less common.[7]
+This reflects the tendency in English to capitalize new terms and move them to lowercase as they become familiar.[7][8]
+The word is sometimes still capitalized to distinguish the global internet from smaller networks, though many publications, including theAP Stylebook since 2016, recommend the lowercase form in every case.[7][8]
+In 2016, theOxford English Dictionary found that, based on a study of around 2.5 billion printed and online sources, "Internet" was capitalized in 54% of cases.[9]

 As technology advanced and commercial opportunities fueled reciprocal growth, the volume ofInternet traffic started experiencing similar characteristics as that of the scaling ofMOS transistors, exemplified byMoore's law, doubling every 18 months.
 This growth, formalized asEdholm's law, was catalyzed by advances inMOS technology,laser light wave systems, andnoise performance.[53]